 For the Chili Oil:

-1 cup oil (we always use canola oil, and peanut oil also works very well)
+1 cup cooking oil (we always use canola oil, but soy or peanut oil also works well)

 2 thin slices of ginger, about a 1cm knob